 While sitting in the audience at a live Krista Tippett talk recently, I found myself in strong visceral agreement with words that I hadn’t anticipated would arrest me so much.
 Already a fan of Tippett’s for the ease at which she converses with people about challenging topics, I hadn’t really thought about potential vocational crossovers when it came to theology and anthropology.

-Yet here I was, perching upright on the edge of my seat, heart pumping explosively, skin perspiring, lump in my throat, as Tippett began to describe her motifs for studying Divinity, nearly all of which I had once taken to be some key tenets for studying anthropology.
+Yet here I was, perching upright on the edge of my seat, lump in my throat, as Tippett began to describe her motifs for studying Divinity, nearly all of which I had once taken to be some key tenets for studying anthropology.
 Namely, to better account for human differences by confronting the unknown; questioning moral binaries (such as right and wrong or good and evil); thinking about rituals; appreciating how ‘truths’ play out in people’s stories rather than through facts.
 I spoke to her briefly afterwards about The Familiar Strange project and she seemed enthusiastic, too, to hear of the similarities in our visions.

 Opinions to Knowledge to ‘Cultural Fundamentalism’

 The anthropologist Nigel Rapport has drawn on the philosophers of Liberalism and Science to push anthropological analysis beyond notions of difference between people and cultures.
 Rapport cautions anthropologists against ‘cultural fundamentalism’, as we might better strive ‘toward a true knowledge of other as of self rather than a simple toleration of an imagined difference’.
 By considering the uncomfortable meanings that people have in common, Rapport suggests, we can take a clue from our very hesitancy to even go there and see those similarities – we tend toward protecting the idea that we’re different.
 We tend to think in terms of “I’m right” and “they’re wrong”.